Astro Imaging

 100 images x 30 seconds at ISO 12,800 on Nikon D700 with CPC 1100 and f6.3 focal reducer.

-M101 - Pinwheel Galaxy, about 27 million light years away, with a mass of around 100 billion suns.
+M101 - Pinwheel Galaxy, with a mass of around 100 billion suns.
+Top image assembled with

 119 images x 30 seconds at ISO 25,600 on Nikon D700 with CPC 1100 and f6.3 focal reducer.